Music is for everyone.

 National Youth Orchestra Inspire

 As a teenager entering the NYO changed my life.
 Coming from a state school and non-musical family background it was a window into a level of orchestral music-making I had previously only dreamed of.
-The NYO Inspire Orchestra which I direct each summer gives the chance for talented young musicians from less-privileged backgrounds across the UK to come together for an intensive orchestral residency and embark on tour giving performances and peer-to-peer workshops in schools, music hubs or youth centres in some of the poorest areas of the country to young audiences who may have never previously have encountered a live orchestra.
+The NYO Inspire Orchestra which I directed regularly from 2013 - 16 gives the chance for talented young musicians from less-privileged backgrounds across the UK to come together for an intensive orchestral residency and embark on tour giving performances and peer-to-peer workshops in schools, music hubs or youth centres in some of the poorest areas of the country to young audiences who may have never previously have encountered a live orchestra.
 The effect is extraordinary.

 The first time in Olympic history the homeless have had a voice, at the Royal Opera House for the London Olympics 2012 I had the thrill to lead a 300-strong choir of people who have experienced homelessness in opera classics as well as a newly composed finale by Gavin Bryars.
 Over two years of workshops in homeless shelters, rehearsing, recording and filming with participants across the UK later our new production together ‘The Answer to Everything’ opened at the BFI, London Southbank Centre to critical acclaim.